manupaisable/manupaisable.github.io/README.md

 I'm a regular speaker and author ([InfoQ](https://www.infoq.com/profile/Manuel-Pais), [DZone](https://dzone.com/users/879943/manuelpais@gmail.com.html), [TechBeacon](https://techbeacon.com/contributors/manuel-pais)) on DevOps and Continuous Delivery.

-Co-author of the upcoming book "[Team Guide to Software Releasability](https://skeltonthatcher.com/publications/team-guide-software-releasability)" (expected release in first half 2018).
+Co-author of the upcoming book [Team Guide to Software Releasability](https://skeltonthatcher.com/publications/team-guide-software-releasability) (expected release in first half 2018).

 ------

 ## Services

-I am available to provide training, consulting and advisory support in the areas of DevOps, Continuous Delivery, and Test Automation.
+I am available to provide training, consulting and workshops in the areas of DevOps, Continuous Delivery, and Test Automation.
 I am also available to speak at both private and public events.

 If you want to enquire as to my fees, availability, and get more information about the services I offer, then please [get in touch](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=manuel.pais@gmail.com).
 Or [tweet](https://twitter.com/manupaisable).